MdeBoer95/Shared-Matrix-Factorization/README.md

 Minimize U, V, H
 ![](opti.gif)

-Where the last term is added for regularization.
+Where the last term is added for regularization and *F* is the Frobenius norm

 An SGD based update rule is used to iterativly compute the solution.